 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 If I had those dark green countertops, I would make the walls a very, very light, creamy avocado color.
 I would keep the floors light because dark is harder to clean than white.
-What color floor you choose would depend on the material you have in mind.
-Keep in mind I'm not a decorator.
-Good luck!

 Hello you can probably paint the walls a very pale green and leave the cabinets white or you can paint the wall a very pale peach color with the cabinets still white.
 Peach and dark green look great together.
 Good Luck!